What is a Quality Assurance Scheme?

 There are 3 basic components in a Quality Assurance Scheme:

-The standards are the rules that members must comply with and these are drawn up by a panel of experts.
-These experts are selected from various parts of the industry/supply chain and include independent scientific and food safety expertise.
-This panel meets on a regular basis to update the standards in accordance with changes in legislation and improvements in best practice.
+The standards are the requirements that members must comply with and these are drawn up by a Technical Advisory Committee(TAC).
+These experts are selected from relevant stakeholder groups, including farmers, processors and independent scientific and food safety experts.
+This TAC meets to update the standards in accordance with changes in legislation, market demands and changes in best practice.
 The main areas covered by the standards include traceability, animal welfare, care for the environment, safe use of medicines and chemicals at farm level; and animal welfare, food safety, hygiene and traceability at factory level.

 After the audit is completed, and provided that the farm or factory meets the requirements of the standard, the next step in the process is certification.
 An independent certification committee makes the decision to certify.
 Certification is official confirmation that the audit has been passed and the member is then eligible to apply to use the Bord Bia Q mark on product where appropriate.
 Logos can be accessed here.